shruti-banerjee/ferroptosis-ovarian-cancer-analysis/README.md

 Ovarian cancer has one of the highest mortality rates among gynaecological malignancies, largely due to late-stage diagnosis and resistance to standard chemotherapy.
 This study investigates the molecular crosstalk between two distinct cell death pathways — **ferroptosis** and **apoptosis** — to identify potential therapeutic targets in ovarian cancer.

-**Key finding:** From 7,862 differentially expressed genes, two critical ferroptosis hub genes — **CDKN1A** and **GDF15** — were identified as co-expressed with apoptosis genes and associated with multiple carcinogenic pathways.
+**Key finding:** From 7,862 differentially expressed genes, two critical ferroptosis hub genes — **CDKN1A** and **GDF15** — were identified as co-expressed with apoptosis genes and associated with multiple carcinogenic pathways including platinum drug resistance.

 ---